 What if I want to transfer credit from a quarter-system school?

 Any transfer coursework completed on a quarter system basis will be converted to semester hours for Rice transfer credit.
 Multiply quarter hours by 2/3 to calculate semester hours.
 For instance, if you take a 4 quarter hour course at UCLA, you will only receive 2.67 semester hours at Rice.

 Do any restrictions apply to the number of credits I can transfer to Rice?

 Students with substantial transfer credit should be aware of the general graduation requirements (as documented in the General Announcements).
 Students must complete at least 60 semester hours at Rice, complete more than half of their upper-level degree work and more than half of their upper-level major work at Rice (students should also check on specific department major requirements).

 Only courses appropriate to the Rice curriculum are considered for transfer.
 Examples of courses that do not meet this criterion include developmental reading courses, pre-calculus, and college algebra.
 Plus, college courses taken during high school must meet additional criteria to be considered transferable.
-What criteria must be met for college work completed during high school to be considered for transfer?

 The following process can be used to convert TRAN to a specific Rice equivalent course.
 Obtain course descriptions or syllabi for the classes you would like to convert from TRAN.

 If courses transferred to Rice as TRAN credit are subsequently granted Rice equivalent course credit by the Office of the Registrar and the academic department, the original TRAN credit is reduced by the number of credit hours allowed for the Rice equivalent course.
 The Rice equivalent transfer credit is then listed on the student's transcript and satisfies the same university and major requirements as Rice enrollment.